-Domestic judgments are enforceable as soon as made: an enforcement order should be applied for.
+Domestic judgments must be complied with immediately and are enforceable as soon as made: an enforcement order should be applied for in the event of non-compliance by the judgment debtor.
 Modes of enforcement include:

 - charging orders;

 - attachment orders;

 - injunctions;

 - a judgment summons;

 - orders for seizure and sale of goods or property; and

 - appointment of liquidators or receivers.

-Enforcement of a Judgment from a Foreign Country
+9.5 Enforcement of a judgment from a foreign country

 Certain foreign judgments covered by the Reciprocal Enforcement of Judgments Act are enforceable through simple registration.
-It has to be from one of the specified jurisdictions, which include the UK, Ireland, other countries of the Caribbean, and New South Wales in Australia.
+The judgment has to be for a monetary sum and from one of the specified jurisdictions, which include the UK, Ireland, other countries of the Caribbean, and New South Wales in Australia.
 Foreign money judgments not covered by the Act are enforced by simple debt claims often determined summarily.
 Non-money foreign judgments can be enforced (where relevant jurisdiction exists over the defendant and the claim is one recognised in the BVI) through commencement of a mirror claim relying on issue estoppel to preclude further defence.
-Issues of public policy and rule of law are relevant to the enforcement of a foreign judgment.
+Issues of jurisdiction, public policy and natural justice are relevant to the enforcement of a foreign judgment, but the BVI court will not re-examine the merits of the foreign judgment.